vegaprotocol/ethdenver2022/README.md

 * **Learning of DPOS on Vega and related APIs**
 * **Design a novel user interface to show key information on staking on Vega**

+There's room for plenty of stretch goals with this bounty, dont hesitate to reach out to us on Discord or in-person to learn more.

+#### LINKS & RESOURCES FOR THIS BOUNTY

+* **[Tendermint dPOS vs EOS dPOS](https://blog.cosmos.network/consensus-compare-tendermint-bft-vs-eos-dpos-46c5bca7204b)** - Describes in more detail the concepts of Tendermint DPOS
+* **[Fairground API documentation](https://docs.testnet.vega.xyz/docs/apis/)** - Information on testnet including choosing an API (if you want streaming on a front end client, go for GraphQL)
+* **[Fairground API how-to guides](https://docs.fairground.vega.xyz/docs/api-howtos/)** - Getting started, data node and state queries
+* **[Vega API Documentation](https://docs.vega.xyz/api/overview/)** - Wallet, gRPC, GraphQL and REST documentation
+* **[Vega Token Frontend UI](https://github.com/vegaprotocol/token-frontend)** - Github repo containing the code for `https://token.fairground.wtf`, a UI/dAPP for staking and delegation (amongst other features)
+* **[Vega API samples](https://github.com/vegaprotocol/sample-api-scripts)** - Collection of sample API scripts and queries to help you get started coding
+* **[How to use GitPod](https://docs.fairground.vega.xyz/docs/api-howtos/getting-started/#introducing-gitpod-to-run-code-samples)** - Experiment with Vega sample API scripts in a browser environment

+For more help please see the General Support & Resources section or reach out to us on our social channels.

 # 3 - Create Vega Liquidity Provision (LP) Bots